vanilla-dpup/woof-CE/README.md

 This fork strips woof-CE down to the bare essentials:

 * Only dpup ([Debian](https://www.debian.org/) or [Devuan](https://www.devuan.org/) based Puppy) is supported.
-* Support for X.Org and tools that modify xorg.conf are gone.
+* Support for X.Org and tools that modify xorg.conf is gone.
 Only Wayland is supported.
 * Support for plain ALSA and [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) is gone.
 Only [PipeWire](https://pipewire.org/) is supported.
 * Support for ROX-Filer is gone, and the "source of truth" regarding file associations and default applications is xdg-utils. /usr/local/bin/default* are provided for backward compatibility with Puppy.
 * Most of 0setup, 1download, 2createpackages and 3builddistro is reimplemented using [debootstrap](https://wiki.debian.org/Debootstrap).
 Build times are much shorter than upstream's.